cooolgamer/Nintendo-Anime-Channel-Revival/README.md

 * If you have a error or a infinite loading screen after editing it, then something is wrong in the code.

 ## How to setup online catalog/videos?
-* Edit luma\titles\0004000000141200\romfs\bootapp\resources\scripts\content\cataloghandler.lua file, line 5, set useDebugCatalog to false, and edit line 18 to your catalog path
+* Edit the catalog content (server side\front\catalog.json file) and put it to your server,
-* Edit the catalog content (server side\front\catalog.json file, the one that the path is set on line 18 of cataloghandler) and put it to your server
+* Edit luma\titles\0004000000141200\romfs\bootapp\resources\scripts\content\cataloghandler.lua file, line 5, set useDebugCatalog to false, and edit line 18 to your catalog path that is on your server,
 * Note that video format used by this app is .moflex
 * Enjoy!